 The World is no longer One Family

-India boasts of her ancient civilizational code “Vasudhaiva Kutambakam” (world is one family).
-Unfortunately, today and for the foreseeable future, we will live in a multi-polar, fragmented but inter-connected world, where all nations are cooperating, competing, confronting and if required conflicting with each other in the political, diplomatic, informational, military and economic (PDIME) sphere, to establish/retain/expand their strategic space to realise their national aspirations and establish their place amongst the comity of nations.
+Our ancient sages and texts have said “Vasudhaiva Kutambakam” (world is one family).
+Unfortunately, today and for the foreseeable tomorrow, a multi-polar, fragmented but inter-connected world, where all nations are cooperating, competing, confronting, and if required, conflicting with each other in economic, political, diplomatic and informational sphere to establish / retain / expand their strategic space, realise their national aspirations and find their place amongst the comity of nations; and the nations are hardly behaving like a harmonious family.

+Globalisation brought many good practices and developmental growth, but also caused instability and conflict.
 While threat of full-scale conventional wars has gone down, correspondingly the span of conflict, its complexity, unpredictability, lethality, accuracy, reach and manifesting into many domains have emerged.
 The physical and nonphysical domains including the cognitive have expanded.
-Competition is 360 degrees, 24×7, with no front, rear and flanks, and then there is no place to hide.
+Competition is 360 degrees, 24×7, with no front, rear and flanks and there is no place to hide.
 Commonly held perception of deterrence and conflict has changed irrevocably.
 Specially after COVID-19, with a flux in the global power structure, nations are in a state of ‘persistent engagement’.

-A future security scan is incomplete without examining clearly discernible and distinct trends emerging (by 2040), which at first glance appear theoretical and esoteric, but will need careful analysis, planning, management and implementation for India to exploit/manage[ii].
+A future security scan is incomplete without examining, clearly discernible and distinct trends emerging (by 2040) which at first glance appear theoretical and esoteric, but will need careful analysis, planning, management and implementation for India to exploit/manage[iii].
+This will enhance our geo-political, economic, diplomatic and military clout, thus ensuring matching capabilities and capacities against our adversaries regionally, along our continental, maritime and space borders and other domains.

-- Ever increasing power and role of information.
-Processing power for the volume and variety of data, and network centric operations will continue to grow exponentially, driving the development of artificial intelligence (AI), quantum computing, big data, and the ability to solve problems of increasing complexity and difficulty, leading to improvements across all aspects of human endeavour.
-Digitisation, cyberspace, information is becoming pivotal to humanity, and ironically conflict.
+- Ever increasing Power and Role of Information.
+Processing power for the volume and variety of data, and network centric operations will continue to grow exponentially, driving the development of artificial intelligence (AI), quantum computing and the ability to solve problems of increasing complexity and difficulty, leading to improvements across all aspects of human endeavour.
+Digitization, cyberspace, information will become pivotal to humanity, and ironically conflict.
 Information Influence Operations (IIO) to include social media will be pervasive creating ‘echo chamber’ effect, polarise populations, eroding trust in institutions, creating uncertainty, and fueling grievances.
-Difficulty in regulating cyberspace and social media will continue to be exploited by nations, corporates, global terrorist and criminal groups and other malicious actors.
+Difficult to regulate and protect, cyberspace and social media will continue to be exploited by nations, corporates, global terrorist and criminal groups and other malicious actors.
+Both China and Pakistan are already waging the ‘Three Wars’ against India.

 - Climate Change and Environmental Stress, and Impact of Demographics.
-There will be spike in natural and man-made disasters with an enormous impact on the economic and security environment.
+There will be a spike in natural and man-made disasters with an enormous impact on the economic and security environment.
 China and South Asia are particularly susceptible to these developments.
 Disaster alleviation and community action plans need urgent implementation.
 Whichever country manages the environment better will enjoy a more stable and steady developmental growth.
-There is sudden realisation of the adverse impact of poor demographics and declining population; it can be a game changer and assist achievement of national aspirations, or can even be the cause of a nations decline (Japan, China, Russia).
+Needless to state that mismanagement could lead to confrontation and conflict (floods, pandemics, draught, migration, employment).
+There is sudden realization of the adverse impact of poor demographics and declining population; it can be a game changer and assist achievement of national aspirations or can even be the cause of a nation’s decline (Japan, China, Russia).

 Manifestation of Trends impacting India

 Trends highlighted above can manifest in unexpected ways and complexities due to cross linkages.
-To illustrate; it may result in significant geopolitical shifts in alliances; major conflict (US-China; India-China; India-Pakistan); natural or man-made disasters; financial crisis; collapse of key multilateral organisations; proliferation of a disruptive technology; and 24×7 competition between nations which is already happening.
-Specific action plans need to be designed and activated to manage the trends; public, societal and political unrest, adversary’s IIO (influence information operations), disasters and climate change; scarce resources like water, rare earths; fair share of global commons (cyberspace, the oceans, polar regions and space).
-India needs to stay ahead of the loop so that our multi-domain capabilities and capacities are not impacted adversely, which could slow down our GDP growth, impact our freedom to operate in expanding strategic space, with grave consequences for our aspirations of being a regional player, and allow China along with collusive Pakistan and other countries in immediate neighbourhood (Bangladesh, Nepal, Myanmar) to exploit our vulnerabilities.
+To illustrate; may result in significant geopolitical shifts in alliances; major conflict (US-China; India-China; India-Pakistan); natural or man-made disasters; financial crisis; collapse of key multilateral organisations; proliferation of a disruptive technology; and 24×7 competition between nations which is already happening.
+Specific action plans need to be designed and activated to manage the trends.
+If India does not measure up/cope/exploit niche and disruptive technologies (AI, robotics, nano), public, societal and political unrest, adversary’s IIO (influence information operations), disasters and climate change, and be ahead of the loop for scarce resources like water, rare earths; act pro-actively to dominate/capture fair share of global commons (cyberspace, the oceans, polar regions and space); it will impact our multi-domain capabilities and capacities adversely.
+In turn this will slow down our GDP growth, impact our freedom to operate in expanding strategic space, with grave consequences to our aspirations for being a regional player, and allow China along with collusive Pakistan and other countries in immediate neighbourhood (Bangladesh, Nepal, Myanmar) to exploit our vulnerabilities.
+Concurrently, India by planning and execution, can emerge as a regional power.

 Deterrence Capabilities and Reputation

 A grand strategy is a road map for how to match means with ends.
-It works best on predictable terrain, where policymakers enjoy a clear understanding of the distribution of power, a solid domestic consensus about national goals, and stable political and national security institutions.
+It works best on predictable terrain, in a world where policymakers enjoy a clear understanding of the distribution of power, a solid domestic consensus about national goals and identity, and stable political and national security institutions.
 Economic and military power no longer yield influence as reliably as they once did.
 The result is an emerging world of multi-polarity and disorder, where grand strategy may not work well.
-For India, the answer possibly could be a mix of centralisation and decentralisation and evolving incrementally.
+For India, the answer possibly could be a mix of centralization and decentralization and moving in increments since changes will be more sudden, unpredictable with global ramifications.
+We must follow this strategy specially against China and Pakistan, when moving forward, as predictions of global geo-politics is fraught with uncertainties.

 Anticipating and exploiting emerging trends have the potential to position India as the world’s most influential democracy in the second half of the 21st century, giving it the ability to shape Asia, Indo-Pacific region and the dynamically evolving global order.
-Militarily, we need to be a complete multi-domain power.
-We have to play our cards carefully and deliberately, and create conditions (not just hope) for breaking out from South Asia to balance the security environment regionally, in Asia and beyond.
+From a military point of view, for India to take its destined place as a regional power in the mid-term and a global power in the long term, we need to be a continental, maritime, air, space, cyber, military, information power– a multi domain power.
+We need to play our cards very carefully and deliberately, exploit emerging trends, continue relentlessly building all verticals of our CNP (comprehensive national power), and create conditions (not just hope) for breaking out from South Asia to balance the security environment regionally, in Asia and beyond.